Equality Diversity and Inclusion Statement

 - Aim to achieve a diverse range of speakers and trainers for training activities.

 - Consider EDI when designing and implementing training activities.

 Advertising and monitoring

-- Promote EDI within all GW4-CAT advertising and marketing materials.
+- Promote EDI within all GW4-CAT HP advertising and marketing materials.

 - Monitor EDI data in line with the Wellcome’s Diversity and Inclusion survey questions (DAISY) for applicants and appointees.